raysan5/challenges/01_challenge_blocks/README.md

  - [audio_music_stream](http://www.raylib.com/examples/web/audio/loader.html?name=audio_music_stream) - music loading and streaming

 ## Getting help
-We strongly encourage you using the online [raylib forum](forum.raylib.com) to discuss challenges with other students.
+We recommend joining [raylib Discord community](https://discord.gg/raylib) to discuss challenges with other students and developers.
 However, we recommend not to look at any source code written by other students or share your source code with others **while working on the challenge**.

 ## License